 After not being sick in years, it was unbearable to feel that way.
 I couldn’t even get out of bed, let alone go to work or even take care of my self or my children.
 In my sleepy, feverish stupor, I remember thinking, “This is how people die from influenza.”
 My kids did their best to take care of mom, but none of us were used to the reversed roles!

 Thankfully, my immune system has now been healed and restored (read my full story here) and I very rarely get sick.
 However, because I have autoimmune conditions (Celiac Disease and Hashimoto’s), I stay on guard to ensure optimal health for myself and my family.

 If you find yourself constantly getting every bug that comes your way, it may be a clear sign of “leaky gut” (also known as “intestinal permeability”), which can be an indicator of a much larger issue as it was with me.
-You can read a little more about that here in an article by my good friend Heather Jacobson.
-She also shares some steps you can take toward the healing process.
+Healing a leaky gut IS possible!
+It takes time, targeted effort with your dietary lifestyle, and may require working with a qualified naturopath or functional medicine doctor.